Electric Vehicle Insurance: Why EVs Cost More to Insure and How to Save

 Best Insurance Companies for Electric Vehicles in 2026

 Not every insurer prices EVs the same way.
 Some companies actively court EV owners with dedicated discounts and competitive base rates.
-Here's how the top providers compare:
+Here's how the top providers compare — Travelers continues to lead on average EV premium rates among major national carriers:

 Top EV Insurers at a Glance

-• Travelers — Up to 10% EV discount
+• Travelers — Up to 10% green vehicle discount

 • Nationwide — Up to 10% EV discount